|

 production sale.
 One of the largest Kimm 2027 sons (345 lb.

-square-docked, correct ram sires just like he looks.
+square-docked, correct ram sired just like he looked.
 He

 qualified as an